 Now that you’ve spent hours and hundreds of dollars getting your hair to that just-perfect color, it’s time to keep it intact for as long as possible.
-Truth be told, most of us do at least one—if not all seven—of these hair no-nos within the first week or so after having our hair professionally colored, even if it’s unintentional.
-Here are the expert answers to your most important questions about how to keep your color fresh, shiny and vibrant.
+Truth be told, most of us do at least one—if not all—of these hair no-nos within the first week or so after having our hair professionally colored, even if it’s unintentional.
+Here, expert answers to your most important questions about how to keep your color fresh, shiny and vibrant.

 Avoid Hot Water